 Information gathered or prepared for use by the Board of Directors is confidential under the provisions of the Act.
+The Board of Directors must keep confidential information they have learned in their role as directors.
 No Director will divulge or allow to be divulged that information except in the performance of their duties or under the authority of the Board of Directors and in conformance with the Access to Information and Protection of Privacy Act (ATIPP).